 “Of course.
 I’ll stop bothering you.”

 Roman quieted after that, but Gareth could feel those strange eyes on his back.
 Gareth made himself skim through the next report, turning when he’d finished to find Roman curled up on the couch, asleep.
 Gareth smiled and draped a blanket over Roman before returning to his reading.

-Roman picked idly through the papers on the desk, most of which had CONFIDENTIAL sprawled across them.
-His eyes caught on a few familiar names and he picked it up to study it more closely.
-He’d come here to see if he could wrangle any more information about the mission out of Gareth, but upon seeing this list, a new idea started to form.
+He didn’t have any real reason for coming here, to Gareth’s, except that he needed more information on Unity’s Orean mission and, well, he didn’t have anywhere else to go.
+He picked idly through the papers on the desk, most of which had CONFIDENTIAL sprawled across them.
+His eyes caught a few familiar names and he picked it up to study it more closely.

 “Oh, you’re awake,” a startled voice came from behind Roman.
 Folding the roster and slipping it into his waistcoat pocket, Roman turned to see a maid standing in the doorway, regarding him with open curiosity.
 She curtsied.
 “The Ranulfs are taking breakfast out on the balcony; they’ve asked that you join them.”